What is patient abandonment, and why do nursing students need to know about it?

-According to Gloria F. Donnelly, PhD, FAAN, RN, Dean of the College of Nursing & Health Professions at Hahnemann University.
-For example, a student nurse who has been assigned to care for a patient and runs to the coffee shop without telling anyone has abandoned his patient.
-The same is true if he rushes off to meet his instructor at a post-care conference without turning his patient back over to the nursing staff.
-If the patient were harmed because of the student's absence, a malpractice claim could be filed against the facility, the supervising nurse and the nursing program, and the student could face disciplinary action or be terminated from the program.
+According to Gloria F. Donnelly, PhD, FAAN, RN, Dean of the College of Nursing & Health Professions at Hahnemann University and Dean Emerita of the College of Nursing and Health Professions at Drexel University, nursing students often do not realize how easy it is to meet this definition of patient abandonment.
+For example, a student nurse who has been assigned to care for a patient and runs to the coffee shop without telling anyone has abandoned their patient.
+Rushing to meet an instructor at a post-care conference without formally turning the patient back over to the nursing staff also qualifies as abandonment, even if the patient is at a large, well-staffed facility.
+If the patient were harmed because of the student's absence, a malpractice claim could be filed against the facility, the supervising nurse, and the nursing program, and the student could face disciplinary action or be terminated from the program.

-The answer is “no,” as long as you refuse in an appropriate manner.
-It is your responsibility to immediately inform your instructor or preceptor, said Donnelly, and let her negotiate the assignment on your behalf.
-This may mean amending the assignment to include only tasks for which you have been trained, or ensuring that you receive direct supervision for any procedures that are new to you.
+The aforementioned examples of patient abandonment may seem straightforward enough, but other situations are not always as clear-cut.
+For example, what if a nurse is assigned a task or procedure for which they do not feel adequately qualified?
+Would refusing mean they've abandoned the patient?
+The answer is generally no—but only if the nurse refuses in an appropriate manner.
+“It is your responsibility to immediately inform your instructor or preceptor,” says Donnelly, “and let her negotiate the assignment on your behalf.
+This may mean amending the assignment to include only tasks for which you have been trained, or ensuring that you receive direct supervision for any procedures that are new to you.”

 Nursing Spectrum.
 “Are you at risk for patient abandonment?”
 2003.
 (3 Oct.
 2005).

 Office of the Professions, New York State Education Department.
 “Abandonment in nursing.”
 2002.
 (3 Oct.
 2005).

 © 2017 Affinity Insurance Services, Inc.